Published on in CHOP News

 Interdepartmental exchange of supplies

-Two systems, CHOPSwap for office supplies and ReCHOP for in-house decommissioned laboratory equipment that is still functional, allow unneeded items to quickly go to an office or lab that can use them.
+Two systems, CHOP Classifieds for office supplies and ReCHOP for in-house decommissioned laboratory equipment that is still functional, allow unneeded items to quickly go to an office or lab that can use them.

-There are four gardens on the Main Campus where families and staff can enjoy nature.
-The Sea Garden is off the third floor of Children’s Seashore House, and the Barbara Brodsky Healing Garden is located outside the Main Food Court dining area.
-The Buerger Center has a roof top garden on the sixth floor, and the plaza garden on the Raymond G. Perelman Campus on the south side of Civic Center Boulevard features 2.6 acres of plantings, walkways and water features.
+There are three gardens on the Main Campus where families and staff can enjoy nature.
+The Sea Garden is off the third floor of Children’s Seashore House, and the Buerger Center has a rooftop garden on the sixth floor.
+The plaza garden on the Raymond G. Perelman Campus on the south side of Civic Center Boulevard features 2.6 acres of plantings, walkways and water features.
 At the Karabots Center, a community vegetable garden and orchard is a welcoming spot for community activities and the bounty grown there is given to families in our Healthy Weight and Early Head Start programs.
 Learn more about the gardens at CHOP.

 CHOP encourages its employees to take public transportation with a monthly incentive for those who purchase passes through payroll deductions.
 More than 3,600 employees take advantage of the program.
 There are bike racks that can accommodate more than 400 bicycles at CHOP’s Main Campus, and a new indoor bike garage, with 100 spaces, opened in spring 2018.
 Two Indego Bike Share stations are available: one next to Children’s Seashore House and one at the Roberts Center.

-CHOP’s Procurement Philosophy favors purchasing products that involve minimal handling and packaging and recyclable products when possible.
-To that end, we have collected nearly 90 percent of the more than quarter million pulse oximeters used in the Hospital so they can be refurbished.
-When we upgrade our medical and office equipment, CHOP looks to resell exiting equipment and has successfully resold laboratory sequencing equipment, digital printers and more than 30 patient stretchers in recent months.
+CHOP’s Procurement philosophy favors purchasing products that involve minimal handling and packaging and recyclable products when possible.
+In fiscal year 2019, we collected more than 2 tons of pulse oximeters used in the hospital so they can be refurbished.
+When we upgrade our medical and office equipment, CHOP looks to resell exiting equipment and has successfully resold laboratory sequencing equipment, digital printers and patient stretchers.
 In addition, when replacing furniture, we reuse and repurpose existing items whenever possible.
 Equipment and furniture that can’t be used at CHOP is donated.